House by Hand

 Eden Klein forming a tenon for the new sills

-The Klein family is currently restoring the frame throughout the summer and documenting it all on the M&T Daily Dispatch, a weekday publishing platform of photos, videos, and updates on craftsmanship of the past.
+The Klein family is currently restoring the house and documenting it all on the M&T Daily Dispatch, a weekday publishing platform of photos, videos, and updates on craftsmanship of the past.
 While they are undertaking the work with ancient tools (axes, handsaws, chisels) and ancient power (their human bodies), this is not simply some kind of “old timey” reenactment project.
-There will undoubtedly be repair circumstances in which hand-held machinery will come into play.
+There were several repair circumstances in which hand-held machinery came into play.
 And they’ve learned that epoxy can be tactfully employed to facilitate minimally invasive repairs.

 Wyeth Klein helping chop a mortise